• Let your hair down.

 2

 Extra nourishment is always a good idea, but it's even more important if you're growing out hair.
-Adding a mask into your routine will help to strengthen and condition your hair, leaving it more protected against breakage.
-Turn to a regular treatment for a nourishing boost – add Dove Intensive Repair Mask into your routine once or twice a week
+Adding a serum into your routine will help to strengthen and condition your hair, leaving it more protected against breakage.
+Turn to a regular treatment for a nourishing boost—add Dove Scalp + Hair Therapy Fullness Restore Scalp Serum into your routine at least 3 times a week for thicker, fuller hair.

 • Keep up the conditioner.